with targeted nutrient interventions

 Increasing levels of superoxide dismutase and glutathione peroxidase within the body can also significantly help defend against the damaging effects of oxidative stress; in a 2012 study by DiSilvestro and colleagues, curcumin, in the form of Longvida Curcumin, was shown to significantly increase both antioxidant status and antioxidant enzymes at a dose of 400mg.
 [17] Each capsule of Longvida Curcumin delivers 500mg with Longvida® delivering free form curcumin into the bloodstream and target tissues.

-Pharmepa RESTORE & MAINTAIN
+Pharmepa RESTORE & COMPLETE

 Long-chain fatty acid deficiency has been associated with higher concentrations of circulating glucocorticoids, indicative of HPA hyperactivity and it is possible that long-chain fatty acids may conserve grey matter volume via prevention of damage occurring with HPA-axis hyperactivity.
 [18] In addition, omega-3 supplementation (specifically EPA) has been shown to improve symptoms of depression, reduce inflammatory cytokine levels and, quite significantly, has been shown to reduce grey matter atrophy.
 [19] Evidence that omega-3 fatty acids are beneficial for FMS-related neuropathic pain [20] further supports the use of omega-3 supplements in the management of FMS.